CCurl/c3/README.md

 ## Building c3:
 - Windows: there is a c3.sln file for Visual Studio
   - Use the x86 configuration (32-bit)
-- Linux: there is a 'make' script
+- Linux: there is a makefile
-  - It uses clang and builds a 64-bit version
+  - It uses clang -O3 and builds a 64-bit version
-  - Use -m32 to build a 32-bit version
-  - You can also use gcc if you desire
 - Apple: I do not have an Apple, so I cannot build for Apples
   - But c3 is minimal enough that it should be easy to port to an Apple system
 - Arduino: there is a c3.ino file